SCLW/Circuitry-Based-Sound/readme.md

 ## CD40106

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD40106.jpg>
 The inverter is a basic part in digital electronics and performs the logic operation of negation.
 When the input is connected to ground, the output is pulled to Vdd and vice versa.
-The CD40106 hex Schmitt trigger inverter offers six seperate inverters in one chip that can be wired externaly to generate square waves.
-The board allows to setup an offset resistor for use with potentiometers in order to prevent zero resistance between output and input and can be populated alternatively with photoresistors.
-Furthermore, LEDs and photoresistor can be used and the LED can control the frequency via a light sensitive resistor.
+The CD40106 hex Schmitt trigger inverter offers six seperate inverters in one chip that can be wired externaly to build square wave oscillators.
+The board allows to insert an offset resistor for use with potentiometers in order to prevent zero resistance between output and input.

 Truth table
 |Inputs|Outputs|